Togo and Benin - Voodoo Ceremony with Masks and Dance

 On the road to Lomé, Togo

-Our journey into the heart of magic begins with a visit to Lomé – the bustling capital of Togo and the only African city that was once a colony of Germans, British, and French.
-It is also one of the few capitals in the world located on a border with another country.
-This has shaped the unique identity of the city, reflected in the lifestyle of its inhabitants and its architecture: Lomé is truly a crossroads of people, trade, and cultures, a cosmopolitan city on a small scale.
-We will visit: the central market with its famous 'Nana Benz' – the women who control the trade of expensive 'pagne' (traditional garments made from colourful fabrics), popular throughout West Africa; the colonial buildings in the administrative quarter, where the 'scent' of times gone by is still palpable; and the fetish market, where we can find an eclectic range of all the necessary ingredients for love potions and magical spells – here, followers of the local animist religion gather to purchase the essential products for their rituals.
-The market vendors will offer us some of their handmade 'gris-gris' (talismans), which, according to their words, will help us solve our everyday problems.
+Our journey into the heart of magic begins with a visit to Lomé – the vibrant capital of Togo and the only African city that has been a colony of the Germans, British, and French.
+It's also one of the few capitals in the world situated on the border with another country.
+All this has shaped the unique identity of the city, reflected in the lifestyle of its inhabitants and its architecture: Lomé is truly a crossroads for people, trade, and cultures, a cosmopolitan city on a small scale.
+We'll visit: the central market with its famous 'Nana Benz' – the women who control the trade in the expensive 'pagne' (traditional clothes made from colourful fabrics), popular throughout West Africa; the colonial buildings in the administrative quarter, where the 'scent' of times past can still be felt; and the fetish market, where we can find an eclectic assortment of all the necessary ingredients for love potions and magical spells – here, followers of the local animist religion gather to buy the products needed for practising their cults.
+The market sellers will offer us some of their handmade 'gris-gris' (talismans), which, if their words are to be believed, will help us solve our everyday problems.

-In the evening, we dedicate ourselves to a cooking class, during which you'll be able to participate in preparing your dinner in the kitchen of a professional chef.
-You will discover the properties and flavours of local products, which are perfect for combining with other ingredients and cooking techniques from abroad.
-If you prefer to relax in your room, you can meet with the group after the lesson and dine together.
+The evening is dedicated to a cooking class, where you'll have the chance to take part in preparing your dinner in a professional chef's kitchen.
+You'll discover the properties and flavours of local products that blend well with other ingredients and cooking techniques from abroad.
+If you prefer to relax in your room, you can meet the group after the lesson and dine together.

 Meals: breakfast, lunch, and dinner.

-A night awaits you at the Napoléon Lagune Hotel or similar (all rooms have private facilities and air conditioning).
+You'll have an overnight stay at Hotel Napoléon Lagune or similar (all rooms have private facilities and air conditioning).

 Day 4